 These performances were originally released on the 1974 album “Judy Garland On Radio.”

-September 30, 1951: At 2 a.m., Sid Luft was involved in a minor car accident.
+September 30, 1951: At 2 a.m., Judy’s soon-to-be husband Sid Luft was involved in a minor car accident.
 Judy ran to the scene.
 No one was seriously hurt.
 Sid, who was drunk, ran a red light and hit a car being driven by Allan Gordon Thompson and he, in turn, hit the car driven by Charles T. Neale.
 Sid was booked on a drunk driving charge and released on $100 bail.
-The newspapers reported that both Judy and Sid “took one punch each” at two men.
+The newspapers reported that both Judy and Sid “took one punch each” at the two men.
 Sid punched the witness, Dr. Rubin Larson, who got out of his car to see what was happening.
 Neale was arguing with Sid about whether he should stay at the scene and wait for the police to file a report.
 Judy became agitated and punched him in the nose, breaking his glasses.

 There is no extant recording of this broadcast, but here’s Judy and Bing’s “You’re Just In Love” from “The Bing Crosby Show” recorded approximately January 23, 1951, and broadcast on February 7, 1951.